 - Worship: Weekly worship that involves singing, spoken word, teaching/preaching, and prayer.

 - Fellowship: Whether it is Sunday meetings, fellowship meals once a month (after church) or small groups, CMC is intentional in its effort to provide space for people to gather and encounter each other’s lives.

-- Spiritual Growth: We believe we’re all to take part of the grand narrative of God’s work in the world in the establishing, building and celebrating of his Kingdom on this earth.
+- Spiritual Formation: We believe we’re all to take part of the grand narrative of God’s work in the world in the establishing, building and celebrating of his Kingdom on this earth.
 Doing that requires that we walk with each other, encouraging and feeding one another in deliberate ways to reflect the Kingdom.
 This takes the form of Sunday School meetings, small groups and individual discipleship relationships.

-- Peace: A core element of our identity as followers of Jesus is to model his vision of Shalom both today and in the world to come.
+- Peace & Justice: A core element of our identity as followers of Jesus is to model his vision of Shalom both today and in the world to come.
 As members of the Kingdom it is our commission to be about the work of conflict transformation, bringing people together to foster long-lasting peace.
 We do this from a rooted experience in the Scriptures and a keen awareness of trauma and the effects it has on people.
 We seek to walk alongside those who suffer trauma, providing support both spiritually and physically.